mynewsdesk/devops-github-actions-runner/README.md

 NOTE: Though the repository is public to provide a reference how to setup self hosted GitHub Actions runners on Hetzner, the scripts will need tweaking to fit other organisations (ie. hard coded references to our "mynewsdesk" organisation).

+NOTE2: Self hosted runners will only run on private repositories by default.
+See [Public vs Private repositories](#public-vs-private-repositories) for more information.

 ## Adding a new runner

 ### Installing the OS